LeWood16/feynman-learning-algorithm/README.md

 There are a LOT of things to learn if you're a developer.
 Sometimes when you go off and learn something new, you leave some things unused and they get "rusty," or worse, forgotten entirely.
 That's where Feynweb comes in.

 Feynweb uses a simple algorithm to keep the rust off what you learn.
-For each node, each "thing," Feynweb asks you to briefly (and simply!) explain:
+For each "node," Feynweb asks you to simply (and briefly!) explain:
 1. What it is
 2. What it's used for, or how it fits into the larger picture
 3. What are at least three practical examples of it in use.